Tasker Watkins: Honours and decorations

 Watkins was knighted in 1971.
 He was made a member of the Privy Council in 1980.
-Appointed Knight Grand Cross of the Order of the British Empire (GBE) in 1990 and Knight of Justice of the Order of St John (K.StJ) in 1998, on 12 April 2006 he was made a Freeman of the City of Cardiff, with Lord Mayor Freda Salway describing Watkins as "one of Wales' most notable citizens."
+Appointed Knight Grand Cross of the Order of the British Empire (GBE) in 1990 and Knight of Grace of the Order of St John (K.StJ) in 1998, on 12 April 2006 he was made a Freeman of the City of Cardiff, with Lord Mayor Freda Salway describing Watkins as "one of Wales' most notable citizens."

 His VC and other honours are on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.